Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms

 We discuss the relationship between quaternion algebras and quadratic forms with a focus on computational aspects.
 Our basic motivating problem is to determine if a given algebra of rank $4$ over a commutative ring $R$ embeds in the $2 \times 2$-matrix ring $\M_2(R)$ and, if so, to compute such an embedding.
 We discuss many variants of this problem, including algorithmic recognition of quaternion algebras among algebras of rank $4$, computation of the Hilbert symbol, and computation of maximal orders.

 Since the discovery of the division ring of quaternions over the real numbers by Hamilton, and continuing with work of Albert and many others, a deep link has been forged between quadratic forms in three and four variables over a field $F$ and quaternion algebras over $F$.
-Starting with a \emph{quaternion algebra} over $F$, a central simple $F$-algebra of dimension $4$, one obtains a quadratic form via the reduced norm (restricted to the trace zero subspace); the split quaternion algebra over $F$, the $2 \times 2$-matrix ring $\M_2(F)$, corresponds to an isotropic quadratic form.
-Conversely, one recovers the quaternion algebra via the Clifford algebra of the quadratic form.
-In this article, we give an exposition of this link relating quaternion algebras and quadratic forms from an explicit, algorithmic perspective.
+Starting with a \emph{quaternion algebra} over $F$, a central simple $F$-algebra of dimension $4$, one obtains a quadratic form via the reduced norm (restricted to the trace zero subspace); the split quaternion algebra over $F$, the $2 \times 2$-matrix ring $\M_2(F)$, corresponds to an isotropic quadratic form, one that represents zero nontrivially.
+(Conversely, one recovers the quaternion algebra via the Clifford algebra of the quadratic form.)
+In this article, we give an exposition of this link relating quaternion algebras and quadratic forms from an explicit, algorithmic perspective and in a wider context.

 Let $R$ be a noetherian, commutative domain.
 We say that $R$ is \emph{computable} if there exists an encoding of $R$ into bits with algorithms to perform ring operations in $R$ and to test if an element of $R$ is zero.
 The following basic algorithmic problem, along with its many variants, forms the core of this article.
 (See \S 1 for further definitions and algorithmic specifications.)

-\begin{prob*}[\textsf{IsMatrixRing}] Given a computable domain $R$ and an $R$-algebra $\calO$ of rank $4$, determine if $\calO$ embeds in $\M_2(R)$ and, if so, compute an explicit embedding $\calO \hookrightarrow M_2(R)$ of $R$-algebras. \end{prob*}
+\begin{prob*}[\textsf{IsMatrixRing}] Given a computable domain $R$ and an $R$-algebra $\calO$ of rank $4$, determine if $\calO$ embeds in $\M_2(R)$ and, if so, compute an explicit embedding $\calO \hookrightarrow \M_2(R)$ of $R$-algebras. \end{prob*}